atomisthq/docs/docs/developer/slack.md

 [apidoc-button]: https://atomist.github.io/automation-client/modules/_lib_spi_message_messageclient_.html#buttonforcommand (APIDoc for buttonForCommand)

-Here's a simple SlackMessage with a button that invokes a command by name:
+Here's a sample SlackMessage with a button that invokes a command by name:

 ```typescript
 {